Skip to main content

 New York Teacher

-The provisions in the DOE-UFT contract regarding teaching programs and professional activity assignments give teachers a voice while providing an objective selection process.
+The provisions in the DOE-UFT contract regarding program preferences and professional activity assignments give teachers a voice about which classes they will teach the following year and which professional activities they are assigned.

 Program preferences

-Each spring, all teachers should receive a program preference sheet to indicate, in priority order, the program (including grade/subject and special education classes) they would like to teach the following school year.
+Each spring, all teachers should receive a preference sheet to indicate, in order of preference, the classes they would like to teach the following school year.

-By April 15, the school chapter leader and principal should meet to consult on the professional activities that will be on the professional activity menu at their school.
-See updates from the 2023 DOE-UFT contract regarding additional options for professional activities »
+By April 15, the school chapter leader and the principal should meet to consult on the professional activities that will be on the menu at their school for the next school year.

-Selection will be based on the established criteria for the requested activity and the availability of the item.
-If a teacher is not given one of their three choices, they will be asked to select three other menu activities.
+Selection for professional activities will be based on established criteria for the requested activity and its availability.
+If a teacher is not given one of their three choices, they will be given the opportunity to select three other menu activities.